jedisct1/fastly-terrarium-examples/image_example/README.md

 - `height`: height of the image to serve, in pixels
 - `sharpening`: opacity of the sharpening layer, `0` being transparent and `100` being completely opaque.

-The proxy will load a remote image, then resize, sharpen and recompress it on the fly according to these parameters.
+The proxy will load a remote image, then cache it, resize it, sharpen it and recompress it on the fly according to these parameters.

 This demo can only serve a single image, whose URI is defined in the `image.h` file.
-The `IMAGE_URI` value in that file *must* be changed prior to running this example.

 Image manipulations may require a lot of memory.
 If you run out of memory, try a smaller image.